 In this article, you have learned about the comparative study of Azure Synapse vs Databricks.
 This article also provided information on Microsoft Azure, Azure Synapse, Azure Databricks, and their key features.

-Hevo Data, a No-code Data Pipeline provides you with a consistent and reliable solution to manage data transfer between a variety of sources and a wide variety of Desired Destinations with a few clicks.
+Hevo Data, a No-code Data Pipeline, provides a consistent and reliable solution for managing data transfer between various sources and Desired Destinations with a few clicks.
 We are happy to announce that Hevo has launched Azure Synapse as a destination.

 Visit our Website to Explore Hevo